kaushikacharya/Introduction_to_Deep_Learning_and_Neural_Networks/notes/Chapter_3.md

     - The paper showed evidence that simply adding more layers increases performance.
   - Principles:
     - A stack of three $3*3$ convoluiton layers are similar/even better to a single $7*7$ layer.
-      - Reason: Usage of three non-linear activations in between (instead of one) makes the function more discriminative.
+      - Reason: Usage of three non-linear activations in-between (instead of one) makes the function more discriminative.
     - This design decreases the number of parameters.

 - ### InceptionNet/GoogleNet